 4. Authentic Jobs

-Even though SimplyHired has tons of offered jobs in a tech sector, you’ll feel difficulties with sorting ones.
+Even though SimplyHired has tons of offered jobs in the tech sector, you’ll feel difficulties with sorting ones.
 The site doesn’t filter jobs appropriately, so the results may not match the original request.

 Indeed is close to SimplyHired, but there is one feature you may consider very useful at Indeed.
 As you review different job postings, you should have noticed already that most of them have no information about a salary because it’s in most cases negotiated individually.
 Indeed is one of the few websites to estimate an approximate amount of salary based on a job title, location and typical pay rates for such position.